GoogleCloudPlatform/pci-gke-blueprint/README.md

 also showcase GCP services, tools, or projects we think might be useful to start your own GCP PCI environment or as samples for any other purposes.

-Here are the projects/services we make use of in this demo:
+Here are the projects/services we make use of in this Blueprint:

 - Terraform
-- Docker
 - Helm
-- Kubernetes
-- Google Kubernetes Engine
+- Google Kubernetes Engine (GKE)
+- Istio
-- StackDriver
+- Cloud Armor
 - Google-managed SSL Certificates
-- Cloud Data Loss Prevention
-- Cloud Storage
-- Cloud Security Command Center
 - GoogleCloudPlatform/microservices-demo